A win-win scenario

 Top 10 holdings

-Figure 6 shows IGC’s top 10 holdings as at 30 November 2020 and how these have changed since 30 April 2020 (the most recently-available data when we last published).
+Figure 6 shows IGC’s top 10 holdings as at 30 November 2020 and how these have changed since 30 April 2020 (the most recently-available data when QuotedData last published on IGC).
 New entrants to the top 10 are IndusInd Bank and Kajaria Ceramics.
 Names that have moved out of the top 10 are Bajaj Consumer Care and, Berger Paints India.
 We discuss some of the more interesting changes below.
-Readers interested in other names in the top 10 should see our previous notes, where many of these have been previously discussed.
+Readers interested in other names in the top 10 should see QuotedData’s previous notes, where many of these have been discussed previously.

 Induslnd Bank (4.1%) – banking sector offers one of the most favourable risk-reward ratios in the Indian market